Here’s the plan

 Concessions (sold during play & musical)

-Fundraising events: Bake Sale, Car wash, Concessions, Meet-The-Cast breakfast, Annual Student & Alumni Gala
+Fundraising events: Meet-The-Cast breakfast, Annual Student & Alumni Gala

 • Sponsorships from Salem County businesses.